 - Spinal injections

-- Physical rehabilitation, physical
+- Physical rehabilitation, physical therapy, or both

 - Occupational therapy

 - Weight loss (if overweight)

 - Assistive devices, such as mechanical back supports

 Laminectomy is usually done for back or neck pain that continues after medical treatment.
 Or it is done when the pain is accompanied by symptoms of nerve damage, such as numbness or weakness in the arms or legs.
 Loss of bowel or bladder control from pressure in the cervical or lumbar spine also usually needs surgery.

 There may be other reasons for your healthcare provider to recommend a laminectomy.